 For illustration purpose only.
 Source: CRISIL, Data as at December 2022, Large Cap Funds are represented by weighted average index of 31 Large cap funds representing the Large Cap category.
 Return distribution based on a daily rolling returns of various holding periods.
 Period considered: 1 January 2005 - 31 December 2022, Returns of Large cap funds is average of CRISIL ranked schemes of the respective category.
+Note - The above graphs/ analysis should not be construed as an investment advice or research report or recommendation to buy or sell in any stock/sector/cap.
 Past performance may or may not be sustained in the future.